-What inspires you in this poem?
-What drew you to it?
-Artist Janice Redman: It just spoke so clearly to me.
+Collaborators’ Q&A: Artist Janice Redman: [This poem] just spoke so clearly to me.
 This is how it is to be a mother, to be a human being, to live this life in this body that feels like it is always just hanging on, being asked to do so much.
 Poet Nancy Reddy: Just a bit about the context of the poem: becoming a mother was (is!) really hard for me, and many of the poems I’ve written for the book I’m finishing now explore the darkness and difficulty of early motherhood – but in this poem I really wanted to capture some of the joy that’s also the experience of mothering (even with all the hair loss and cracked nipples and general insanity of small children).

 Poet Nancy Reddy is the author of Double Jinx, a winner of the National Poetry Series, and the chapbook Acadiana.
 She teaches writing at Stockton University.
 Artist Janice Redman is a sculptor who lives on Cape Cod.
 Her work is in the permanent collections of the deCordova Sculpture Park and Museum and the Eli and Edythe Broad Art Museum.